-In accordance with the general provisions of The State Board of Community Colleges Code 1G SBCCC 100.1(2), a full-time student is defined as any student enrolled in twelve (12) or more semester hours of credit within a designated regular fall or spring term.
+A full-time student is defined as any student enrolled in twelve (12) or more semester hours of credit within a designated regular fall or spring term.
 Within a regular summer session, a full-time student is defined as any student enrolled in nine (9) or more credit hours.
 No student may carry in excess of 21 credit hours during a regular term or 13 credit hours during a summer session without permission of the Vice President for Instruction (or designee) or the Director for Data Management Services/Registrar.
-A Student may not exceed 30 contact hours or the number of contact hours required by the program of study (whichever is greater) without permission from the Division Chair of that program.
+A student may not exceed 30 contact hours or the number of contact hours required by the program of study (whichever is greater) without permission from the Division Chair of that program.